antinatura/antinatura.github.io/uni/index.md

 ## Year 3

 ### CMP 308 – Professional Project Planning and Prototyping

+**Description:** Teaches project management concepts to create a project proposal in a professional manner.
+Tasks student teams with project briefs by industry/or research based problems.
+Expects full team engagement in roles by communicating effectively with project stakeholders, contributing to the planning of the project, developing artefacts or prototypes, writing associated documentation, and creating and presenting the client pitch.

 ### CMP 314 – Computer Networking 2

+**Description:** Analyses the ideas and concepts of how computers, mobile devices and gadgets communicate via a wide range of communications technologies with each other and other devices.
+This will include interactions via technologies such as Ethernet, VLANS, STP, Wireless, Routing, Subnetting, IPv6, SNMP, DHCP, DNS, Firewalls and Network Management

 ### CMP 319 – Web Application Penetration Testing

+**Description:** Examines advanced techniques used by Ethical Hackers to investigate the security of web applications.